I’ve decided to highlight only significant risks that affect all kids regardless of their region.

 Think for a moment: Would you want to shoot your kids if you were given a gun?

 But if care isn’t taken, the mobile phone you get your kids could be synonymous with shooting them.

 Alright, I know you don’t want to.

-Therefore, below are five fundamental risks of a child using a mobile phone.
+Therefore, below are five fundamental risks of a child using a mobile phone that you should examine.

 And as a bonus, I’ve included realistic tips on how to protect kids from these risks.

 - Knowing The 5 Risks of a Child Using a Mobile Phone

 - 3. Oversharing

 Knowing The 5 Risks of a Child Using a Mobile Phone

 There is no denying that mobile phone use and depression are related.